nahid/apify/README.md

 ## Example: Testing a Weather API

-Here's a practical example of how to use API Tester with a Weather API project:
+Here's a practical example of how to use Apify with a Weather API project:

 ### Step 1: Setup